 Business credit cards can be a good option for businesses that need to make small purchases or have access to revolving credit.
 However, they typically have high-interest rates and fees.

 A merchant cash advance is financing that allows businesses to borrow money against their future credit card sales.
-Repayment is typically structured as a percentage of daily or weekly sales, meaning companies will only need to make payments when generating revenue.
+Repayment is typically structured as a percentage of daily or weekly deals, meaning companies only need to generate revenue.
 Merchant cash advances can be a helpful way for businesses to access capital, but they typically come with high-interest rates and fees.

 Yes, getting a merchant cash advance with bad credit is possible.
 However, because merchant cash advances are considered high-risk loans, you may be charged higher interest rates and fees.
 It’s important to compare lenders carefully before choosing one to ensure you’re getting the best deal possible.